 Train Pinhal Novo to Tavira

-On the trip down to Faro, there were long distances of unpopulated farmland and more attractive-looking towns (adding to our where-to-live options!)
+On the trip down to Faro, there were long distances of unpopulated farmland and more attractive-looking towns (which I added to our where-to-live options!)

 The following few towns caught my attention: